smnorris/bcfishpass/scripts/pscis/README.md

     Combine the four `WHSE_FISH.PSCIS` sources (assessments, confirmations, designs, remediations) into temp table holding all unique PSCIS crossings `bcfishpass.pscis_points_all`.

-2. `sql/02_pscis_events_prelim1.sql`
+2. `sql/02_pscis_streams_150m.sql`

-    Join unique crossings in `bcfishpass.pscis_points_all` to all FWA stream(s) within 200m, saving to temp table `bcfishpass.pscis_events_prelim1.sql`.
+    Join unique crossings in `bcfishpass.pscis_points_all` to all FWA stream(s) within 150m.

-3. `sql/03_pscis_events_prelim2.sql`

-    Attempt to assign PSCIS crossings in `bcfishpass.pscis_events_prelim1` to the *correct* stream within 150m by scoring matched streams using a combination of:
+    Attempt to ensure PSCIS crossings are matched to the correct stream (or at least that obvious bad matches are discarded) by these and other criteria:

-    - distance of PSCIS crossing to stream
+    - ensuring that PSCIS records with given stream name are assigned to FWA stream with matching name
-    - similarity of the PSCIS crossing's `stream_name` to the stream's `gnis_name`
-    - the relationship of the PSCIS crossing's `downstream_channel_width` to the stream's`stream_order` (if a very wide channel (measured) is matched to a low order stream, the match is likely incorrect)

-    If the PSCIS crossing is within 175m of a modelled crossing that is on the same stream (stream with the best score), the PSCIS crossing is also matched to that modelled crossing.
-Output is written to temp table `bcfishpass.pscis_events_prelim2`
+    - do NOT match PSCIS records with 'trib to' or similar in the stream name to FWA stream with matching name (minus 'trib')
+    - do not match PSCIS records with low/high`downstream_channel_width` values to FWA streams with a `stream_order` that obviously does not correspond to the given

-4. `sql/04_pscis.sql`
+3. `sql/04_pscis.sql`

     Create the output table `bcfishpass.pscis`:

     - first, insert PSCIS crossings that have been manually matched to streams/modelled crossings in `pscis_modelledcrossings_streams_xref.csv`
-    - next, insert PSCIS crossings from `pscis_events_prelim2`, filtering out duplicates and matches that score very poorly
+    - next, insert PSCIS crossings from `pscis_streams_150m`, filtering out duplicates, generally matching based on distance to stream
     - create a table holding PSCIS crossings that do not make it into the output `pscis` table: `pscis_not_matched_to_streams`
+    - include column `suspect_match`, flagging records that have a higher chance of being matched to the incorrect stream

-5. `sql/05_pscis_points_duplicates.sql`
+4. `sql/05_pscis_points_duplicates.sql`

     For QA of PSCIS data, create a table of duplicate records (crossing source coordinates <10m apart or instream distance <5m apart)